 Traditional Scottish recipes are rarely thought of as being among the most exciting in the worlds of food and cuisine.
-Often, people will think of such as haggis and shortbread and think that we Scots exist purely on a peculiar diet of same.
-The reality is of course somewhat different in that Scottish recipes are very often exciting, extremely tasty and very varied.
+Often, people will think of such dishes as haggis and shortbread and think that we Scots exist purely on a peculiar diet of the same.
+The reality is, of course, somewhat different in that Scottish recipes are very often exciting, extremely tasty and very varied.
 It is my intention on this page to explore the world of Scots cooking and share with the wider world at large some traditional Scottish recipes and ingredients.

 I will be updating this page on a regular basis, so I hope you will return in the near future to find some more traditional Scottish recipes.

-Haggis, Tatties and Neeps Recipe (Haggis, Potatoes and Turnip Recipe)
+Haggis, Tatties and Neeps (Potatoes and Turnips) Recipe

 It is fair to say that if one were to ask a group of non-Scots to name a Scottish dish, the majority would say, "Haggis!"
 I could not therefore ignore this fact and fail to provide a tasty way of serving the traditional haggis, tatties and neeps.

-Peel and chop the potatoes and the turnip.
-Place them in to two separate pans of boiling, salted water and simmer for half an hour (the potaotes may take slightly longer than the turnip.)
+- Peel and chop the potatoes and the turnip.
+Place them in to two separate pans of boiling, salted water and simmer for half an hour (the potatoes may take slightly longer than the turnip).

 Tattie scones are very much a staple part of the Scottish culinary traditions.
 They are most often eaten at breakfast time but their versatility means that they can be enjoyed at any time of the day in a variety of different ways.